Renting Vs Buying: What's Right?

 It's a mistake, however, to think that tax breaks alone make home-buying more rational than renting.
 Your landlord gets many of the same deductions, and one, namely depreciation, that you don't.
 You may think you fail to benefit from those, but you do.
 You see his or her deductions in your rent.
 It's lower than it would have been without the tax breaks.
 The landlord, moreover, bears the risk of ownership, the risk that prices will fall and erode his or her equity.
 First-time homebuyers especially may overlook another consideration.
 For all the financial and emotional rewards of home ownership, it carries a heavy burden of responsibility.
 That's not merely maintenance or cosmetic upkeep, either, as costly as it can be.

 Legal liability is a growing concern.
 Real estate has encouraged American litigiousness ever since colonial battles over land titles.
 Where there were once lines dividing property worth a few dollars an acre, there are now big-money damage claims.
 Those buying a home can be forced to pay compensation for a stranger's slip and fall or a tree's damage to a neighbor's roof.
 They can even be forced to pay for the environmental cleanup of oil or other toxins that have seeped onto their property from outside sources.
 Buying liability insurance isn't enough.
 You've got to maintain your property safely and in accordance with legal requirements to keep the insurance.
-Nobody can insure you against your own criminal negligence.
+Nobody can ensure you against your own criminal negligence.

 Homeownership remains part of the traditional American Dream.
 For the first time in history, America offered ordinary people the right to own their land and their homes outright, indenturing their property to a friendly banker rather than their bodies to a feudal lord.
 Before you sign up for 30 years of mortgage servitude, make sure you’ve done your homework and know when to buy instead of rent, lest the dream become a nightmare.